DMIT-1508/DMTI-1508.github.io/demos/esp/specs/ESP-6-Specs.md

 ---
 # ESP - Part 6

+> The markdown for this file can be found in the [source repository](https://raw.githubusercontent.com/DMIT-1508/DMIT-1508.github.io/dev/demos/esp/specs/ESP-6-Specs.md).

 ## Pickup Driver Details View

 ESP has two employees in the city who do local parts pickup from their suppliers and receiving at the end of the day.
 Each driver covers a different area of the city, and they begin the morning by dividing the pickups and summarizing their pickup sheets.
 By mid-morning, they head out to do their pickups and they return by mid-afternoon, at which time they check in their pickup sheets and stock the shelves.